mantechnology/wdrbd/README.md

 WDRBD is a software-based, shared-nothing, replicated storage solution mirroring the content of block devices (hard disks, partitions, logical volumes etc.) between hosts by network transport(TCP/IP).

 ## Motivation
 DRBD has been developed and maintained by Linbit(http://www.drbd.org/), currently can be only used in linux platform, included in Linux kernel and then we have ported DRBD to Windows DRBD.
-Most of DRBD's functionality is implemented to WDRBD, except for OS dependent things
+Most of DRBD's functionalities are implemented to WDRBD, except for OS dependent things

 ## Build
 - Environment : Windows 7 or higher